m-jay21/linked/README.md

   <summary>How to run locally</summary>

-  1. Check your node version, it must be v15 or newer
+  1. Check your node version, it must be v18 or newer (Vite requires Node 18+)

   ```
   node --version